 RFID Scanning- An Overview

-RFID uses radiofrequency waves to transfer data wirelessly and without contact.
+RFID stands for Radio Frequency Identification which uses radio frequency waves to transfer data wirelessly and without contact.
 Functionally, barcodes are different from RFID scanners because the scanner needs a line of sight to the barcodes.
-RFID scanners do not need a line of sight—they communicate with the RFID tags on items without needing to see them individually.
-An RFID tag ensures a manufacturer can track every single part it uses in its goods, providing visibility over every moving part in the supply chain.
+RFID tags & scanners do not need a line of sight—they communicate with the RFID tags on items without needing to see them individually.

 One of the fastest-growing technologies in today’s warehouse is radio frequency identification (RFID).
 Increases in RFID adoption as well as advances in related technology have made it a much more affordable and cost-effective option for warehouses looking to better automate their inventory management and workflows.

-What is an RFID?
+What is an RFID Scanner?

-- RFID stands for “radio frequency identification”
+• RFID stands for “radio frequency identification

-- At a simple level, RFID systems consist of three components: an RFID tag or smart label, an RFID reader, and an antenna
+• At a simple level, RFID systems consist of three components: an RFID tag or smart label, an RFID reader, and an antenna

-- RFID tags contain an integrated circuit and an antenna, which is used to transmit data to the RFID reader (also called an interrogator)
+• RFID tags contain an integrated circuit and an antenna, which is used to transmit data to the RFID reader (also called an interrogator)

-- The reader then converts the radio waves to a more usable form of data
+• The reader then converts the radio waves to a more usable form of data

-- Information collected from the tags is transferred through a communications interface to a host computer system, where the data can be stored in a database and analyzed later
+• Information collected from the tags is transferred through a communications interface to a host computer system, where the data can be stored in a database and analyzed later

 How does it work?

-- AIDC methods automatically identify objects, collect data about them, and enter those data directly into computer systems with little or no human intervention
+• AIDC methods automatically identify objects, collect data about them, and enter those data directly into computer systems with little or no human intervention

-- When an RFID tag attaches to an item, a special scanner is deployed that can read stored data revealing inventory status and location within the supply chain.
+• When an RFID tag attaches to an item, a special scanner is deployed that can read stored data revealing inventory status and location within the Supply Chain.

-- Warehoused items labeled with an RFID tag contain referential data on an internal memory chip
+• Warehoused items labeled with an RFID tag contain referential data on an internal memory chip

-- The disposition of the chip is adjustable as it progresses through the supply chain
+• The disposition of the chip is adjustable as it progresses through the supply chain

-- RFID tags automatically detect the wireless reader from a distance allowing inventory to be continuously updated as it enters and departs the warehouse facility
+• RFID tags automatically detect the wireless reader from a distance allowing inventory to be continuously updated as it enters and departs the warehouse facility

 Advantages of RFID